 Saying “yes” to help

-Finding others who are in the same situation as you as a carer can prove helpful – swapping stories with those who can understand what you are thinking about can be very cathartic.
+Finding others who are in the same situation as a carer can prove helpful – swapping stories with those who can understand can be very cathartic.
 Check out Alzheimer’s UK and Carers UK for local groups nearby providing dementia support for carers.

 Talking Point is the Alzheimer’s Society’s forum.
 It has people with dementia sharing their information and advice, and supporting each other.
 Carers can also turn to on-line communities on the Carers UK forum, the Carers First forum and our own dementia carers forum.